NicoleNG18/FoodDelivery/README.md

 SoftUni additional requirements:

 - Interceptor: the working time of the restaurant is 11AM-10PM.
-Outside the working hours when logged user tries to make order, it will be redirected to information that the action is impossible at that moment.
+Outside the working hours when a logged user tries to make order, it will be redirected to page which will inform user with the working time.
 - Fetch: displaying order's details
 - Error handling: global controller advice for not found object, specific controller exception for wrong menu category.
 Whitelabel error page replaced with custom error.html page.